DataDog/datadog-ci/src/commands/lambda/README.md

 Download [Datadog CI][2].

 ### Configuration
+#### Configuration file

-Configuration is done using a JSON file.
-Specify the `datadog-ci.json` using the `--config` argument, and this configuration file structure:
+Configuration can be done using command-line arguments or a JSON configuration file.
+If you use a configuration file, specify the `datadog-ci.json` using the `--config` argument, and use this configuration file structure:

 ```json
 {